Confused yet? Yeah, me too. Let’s dive in.

 They’re right.
 It’s true that mortgage payments on the traditional 30-year fixed are mostly interest, especially during the first decade and change.

-Very little of the principal balance is paid off, even though the borrower is making fully-amortized payments month after month.
+Very little of the principal balance is paid off, even though the borrower is making fully-amortized mortgage payments month after month.

-This explains why homeowners can get into trouble even if they’re doing the right thing – if home prices fall and the borrower has only accrued a small amount of equity, they can easily find themselves in an underwater position.
+This explains why homeowners can get into trouble even if they’re doing the right thing – if home prices fall and the borrower has only accrued a small amount of equity, they can easily find themselves in an underwater mortgage position.